pgRouting/pgrouting/doc/driving_distance/pgr_drivingDistance.rst

      - ``BOOLEAN``
      - ``true``
      - * When ``true`` the node will only appear in the closest ``start_vid`` list.
-       * When ``false`` which resembles several calls using the single starting point signatures.
 Tie brakes are arbitrary.
+       * When ``false`` which resembles several calls using the single vertex signature.

 .. equicost_end